battleaxedotco/tool-docs/docs/timelord/transfer.md

     center
  />

-Instead of rendering everything visible in a timeline, Timelord will solo then export each selected layer or group as it's own file to make compositing in Ae possible.
+Instead of rendering everything visible in a timeline, Timelord will solo then export each selected layer or group as its own file to make compositing in Ae possible.
 Files will be named based on the layer or group name (Ps/An) or the comp name (Ae).
 On export, files will be overwritten so ***be sure your layers have unique names***.

 ### Auto Import

-After layers finish exporting, After Effects will be instructed to batch import the layers and add them to the the open Ae comp.
+After layers finish exporting, After Effects will be instructed to batch import the layers and add them to the open Ae comp.

 <Screenshot url="/timelord/export-flowchart.png"
     alt="Export flowchart"